CaptainN/flow-db-admin/README.md

 #### User Groups ####

+This fork of flow-db-admin uses a groups system to allow you to partition access to various aspects of the admin.
+By default there is only one group 'super', for super admin.
+This group has access to the User and Groups edit and create functions in the admin, as well as to the 'adminGroups' and 'adminUsers' publications.

 #### Custom Templates ####
 The default admin templates are autoForm instances based on the schemas assigned to the collections.
 If they don't do the job, you specify a custom template to use for each of the `new`,`edit` and `view` screens for each collection.